 - 2.8 In any dealings between Members and Officers neither should try to take advantage of their position or place undue pressure on junior staff. - 2.9 Members and Officers must always be mutually respectful, regardless of their role within the Authority.
 Members must not pressurise any Officer to do things s/he has no power to do, or to work outside of normal duties or hours. - 2.10 Apart from decisions that are clearly illegal, Officers should usually carry out decisions of the Authority.
 However, instructions should never be given to Officers to act in a way that is unlawful.
-Officers have a duty to express their reservations in this sort of situation, and the Monitoring Officer or Chief Finance Officer may get involved as they have a statutory duty to intervene where illegality or maladministration is possible. - 2.11 To assist Members in decision making they should be informed of all legal and financial considerations, and be warned of the consequences even if it is unpopular.
-If a Member has a concern that an Officer is not carrying out a particular Authority decision, the Member concerned should draw this to the attention of the Head of Paid Service. - 2.12 In similar terms, Officers should not use undue influence to pressurise an individual Member to make a decision in his/her favour, nor raise personal matters to do with their job, or make claims or allegations about other Officers to Members. - 2.13 The Authority has procedures for consultation, grievance and discipline and there is a right to report actions of concern under the Authority's Whistleblowing Policy. - 2.14 Members should not seek to place undue pressure on junior officers through direct requests for information/advice. - 2.15 Members should always direct requests for information/ advice through the Chief Officers.
-They should never go directly to Junior Officers as this can put undue pressure on individuals. - 2.16 As mentioned above, the Authority has adopted separate Codes of Conduct for Members and Officers.
+Officers have a duty to express their reservations in this sort of situation, and the Monitoring Officer or Chief Finance Officer may get involved as they have a statutory duty to intervene where illegality or maladministration is possible. - 2.11 To assist Members in decision making they should be informed of all legal and financial considerations, and be warned of the consequences even if it

+- is unpopular.
+If a Member has a concern that an Officer is not carrying out a particular Authority decision, the Member concerned should draw this to the attention of the Head of Paid Service. - 2.12 In similar terms, Officers should not use undue influence to pressurise an individual Member to make a decision in his/her favour, nor raise personal matters to do with their job, or make claims or allegations about other Officers to Members. - 2.13 The Authority has procedures for consultation, grievance and discipline and there is a right to report actions of concern under the Authority's Whistleblowing Policy. - 2.14 Members should not seek to place undue pressure on junior officers through direct requests for information/advice. - 2.15 Members should either direct requests for information/ advice through the Chief Officers and/or Executive Directors, or ensure that Chief Officers and/or Executive Directors are copied into correspondence if the Member is dealing with a more junior Officer to avoid the risk of junior staff feeling pressurised. - 2.16 As mentioned above, the Authority has adopted separate Codes of Conduct for Members and Officers.
 The codes aim to improve and maintain the Authority's reputation as well as protect both Mayor/ Members and Officers and so they demand very high standards of conduct.